Discrimination against atheists: Western countries

 Modern theories of constitutional democracy assume that citizens are intellectually and spiritually autonomous and that governments should leave matters of religious belief to individuals and not coerce religious beliefs using sanctions or benefits.
 The constitutions, human rights conventions and the religious liberty jurisprudence of most constitutional democracies provide legal protection of atheists and agnostics.
 In addition, freedom of expression provisions and legislation separating church from state also serve to protect the rights of atheists.
 As a result, open legal discrimination against atheists is not common in most Western countries.
 However, prejudice against atheists does exist in Western countries.
-A 2011 study conducted in the United States by the University of British Columbia found that believers distrusted atheists as much they did rapists.
-The study also showed that atheists had lower employment prospects.
+A study showed that atheists had lower employment prospects.

 Europe

 In most of Europe, atheists are elected to office at high levels in many governments without controversy.
 Some atheist organizations in Europe have expressed concerns regarding issues of separation of church and state, such as administrative fees for leaving the Church charged in Germany, and sermons being organized by the Swedish parliament.
 Ireland requires religious training from Christian colleges in order to work as a teacher in government-funded schools.

 In the UK one-third of state-funded schools are faith-based.
-However, there are no restrictions on atheists holding public office – the former Deputy Prime Minister of the United Kingdom, Nick Clegg, is an atheist.
+However, there are no restrictions on atheists holding public office.
+At least four Prime Ministers of the UK have been openly atheists, along with many other senior politicians across all the parties.
 According to a 2012 poll, 25% of the Turks in Germany believe atheists are inferior human beings.
 Portugal has elected two presidents, Mário Soares, who was also elected Prime-Minister, and Jorge Sampaio, who have openly expressed their irreligion, as well as two agnostic Prime-Ministers, José Sócrates and António Costa.
-On the contrary, in Greece, the right-wing New Democracy government stated that "the Greek people have a right to know whether Mr. Tsipras is an atheist", citing their political opponent's irreligiosity as a reason he should not be elected, even though they granted that "it is his right."
-In the Elder Pastitsios case, a 27-year-old was sentenced to imprisonment for satirizing a popular apocalyptically-minded Greek Orthodox monk, while several metropolitans of the Greek Orthodox Church (which is not separated from the state) have also urged their flock "not to vote unbelievers into office", even going so far as to warn Greek Orthodox laymen that they would be "sinning if they voted atheists into public office."
+On the contrary, in Greece, the right-wing New Democracy government stated that "the Greek people have a right to know whether Mr. Tsipras is an atheist", even though they granted that "it is his right."
+In the Elder Pastitsios case, a 27-year-old was sentenced to imprisonment for satirizing a popular apocalyptically-minded Greek Orthodox monk, while several metropolitans of the Greek Orthodox Church (which is not fully separated from the state) have also urged their flock "not to vote unbelievers into office", even going so far as to warn Greek Orthodox laymen that they would be "sinning if they voted atheists into public office."